Formen - A Pattern Language of Phasing Turntables

 2025 | ES-023 | Live Performance

-A Pattern Language of Phasing Turntables premiered in Basel in fall 2025 as part of the exhibition übenübenüben — Darstellungsformen für die Gegenwart.
-Many thanks to everyone involved for the invitation, the trust, and the opportunity.
+The project premiered in Basel in autumn 2025 as part of the exhibition übenübenüben — Darstellungsformen für die Gegenwart.